Holly Kenny, Owner/Instructor

 Flamework artist and metalsmith Holly Kenny has been creating artisan glass jewelry, giftware and home decor since 2008.
 She exhibits at artisan fairs throughout the East Coast and has taught both beginner and intermediate flamework and metals classes for 10 years.
 She currently teaches child, teen and adult classes in her studio and at Snow Farm - the New England Craft Program - in Williamsburg, Massachusetts.
 She opened the studio and gift shop in 2017, naming it after her daughter, whose initials are "LCK".
 Her teenage daughter and son provide an endless source of inspiration, creativity and laughter along the journey.
 Holly finds glass to be such a fluid, captivating medium and is always intrigued to discover what shapes and forms the glass will take as it changes from one physical state to another.
 Her favorite part of her work is when the glass begins to ‘speak’, pushing the boundaries of what is possible.
 She loves to translate this imagination and possibility into a unique piece of wearable or functional art for her clients.
 Her work can be found at more than fifty shops and galleries across the country.
 She welcomes custom orders.

 Sheila Checkoway has worked in hot glass for more than 15 years beginning with hot shop sand-casting, then moving to the flameshop where she enjoys the intimacy of the torch and glass beads.
 Mentors Mark Kobasz and Cynthia Liebler Saari influenced her development in glass, and she continues flameworking classes with various artists.
-Sheila taught beginner beadmaking classes at Diablo Glass in Boston for several years and is currently the Artist in Residence at Elsie Kaye Glassworks, where she teaches both beginner and intermediate beadmaking classes.
+Sheila taught beginner beadmaking classes at Diablo Glass in Boston for several years and currently teaches beginner and intermediate beadmaking classes at the Elsie Kaye Glassworks.
 Sheila’s aesthetic leans toward organic textures, colors and designs – as well as sophisticated beads with gold leaf and metal.
 Sheila focuses on selling her beads to creative jewelry artists worldwide.
 Her work is available for sale at northeast bead shows each year and online at Facebook.SheilaCheckowayDesigns

 Lisa Scott, Graphic Designer